This easy hearth bread recipe makes a simple and rustic loaf perfect for serving alongside most any meal.

 An easy way to do this is to spray the walls of the oven with some cold water.
 Place the baking sheet inside and spray again, closing the oven door quickly.

 You can also put a shallow pan of water in the oven with the bread as it bakes, but I’ve often found that just spritzing the walls of the hot oven with water provides enough steam for a crunchy crust.
+Either method creates enough steam for a noticeably crunchier crust.

 Different Shapes

-The recipe is written to produce two loaves of bread, but one could easily divide the dough into 3 or 4 smaller loaves, just be sure to check for doneness a bit earlier.
+The recipe makes two loaves, but you could divide the dough into 3 or 4 smaller loaves.
+Just check for doneness a bit earlier.
+You could even shape the dough into rolls, though baking time will be significantly shorter.

 How to Serve